 Where ICT is non-web software that provides a user interface, it shall satisfy WCAG 2.1 Success Criterion 2.4.4 Link Purpose (In Context).

 11.2.4.5 Void

+NOTE: The related web page requirement for “Multiple ways” applies to “Sets” of web pages.
+In software, the equivalent to “sets of web pages” would be “sets of software”, but these are extremely rare and an equivalent is not included in this clause on software requirements.

 11.2.4.6 Headings and labels